thefuzz25/thefuzz25.github.io/_posts/2025-05-09-forget-about-it.md

 ---
 ## A Little Context First

 With the summer break in full effect, I’ve been, of course, using my time productively.
-It is, in my fifth movie of the week 🥲, *Donnie Brasco*, that I come across an interesting piece of conversation.
+It is, in my fifth movie of the week 🥲, *Donnie Brasco*, that I come across a throwaway line that wasn’t so throwaway.

 > - If you’ve seen the movie: good.
 > - If you haven’t: go watch it, then come back.
 Decent movie.